bgamari/ghc-wiki-import/implementing-trees-that-grow/handling-source-locations.md

 - At the binding site of a variable we know that we \*always\* have a location, and we can put that in its Name.
   If locations were more optional, that would not be so true.

+### Solution B

+Pros:

+- TODO

+Cons:

+- An instance of `HasSpan` should be defined per datatype
+- Handling of the source locations should be done once per constructor
+- When constructing/generating terms the first field of the constructors should explicitly mention the source location (see the `par` function in the Solution A's code, where the first field of `Par` should have a `SrcSpan`, even though a dummy one.)